usnistgov/DataVis/js/doc.md

 	- __createData__ : Object representing the namespace "environment.dataset."
 Used to create new datasets.
 	- __datasets__ : Array.
 Holds array of Dataset objects loaded using loadData().
 	- __metricSet__ : MetricSet.
 Holds set of metric objects.
 This set represents metadata for all datatypes in datasets[].
 New metrics are created when loadData succeeds in loading data to the class and a datatype is not already in the MetricSet.
 MetricSet starts with 0 metrics until the first dataset is loaded.
-	- __this.visualizations__ : Array.
+	- __visualizations__ : Array.
 Holds array of visualization objects for that environment instance.
+	- __datasetCount__: Number of datasets in this.datasets (see above)

   - _Methods_:
-	- __addHeatmapSet( dataLocation: String, config: String )__: adds a HeatmapSet with the data location specified and the configuration specified. configurations available: "default"
+	- __addVisualization( dataLocation: String )__: adds a visualization with the data location.
-		See heatmap.create(); For parameters.
-	- __loadData( url, callback ) _( asychronous )___: loads .csv file at the specified url location.
+	- __loadData( thisObj: EnvironmentInstance , dataLocation: String,  callback: Function ) _( asychronous )___: loads .csv file at the specified url location.
 The loaded data is used to create a Dataset object.
 If metrics in the dataset don't exist, new metrics are created in the _metricSet_ property.
 Global domains of each metric are reset and data-specific domains are set using the new data.
+	- __alertMessage( msg: String )__: Updates GUI header with a bootstrap alert in Yellow.
+	- __parseData( name: String, file: File , callback: Function ) _( asychronous )___: Parses a file into CSV format.
+Creates metric objects used in the visualization
+	- __processData( thisObj: EnvironmentInstance , dataLocation: String , data: Data , callback: function )__: Processes a file into CSV format and loads as a visualization.
+Creates metric objects used in the visualization
+	- __clear()__: Empty the environment

   - _On initialization_: